 - Selecting appropriate courses for next semester

 Students are sorting out how to approach their first final exam period as the first semester winds down.
 The realization that academic work in college is much harder than high school has set in for many.
 For those who have procrastinated or stumbled in the early months, the pressure is now a reality.
-Students who have joined student organizations may have end-of-semester commitments.
+Students who are working or have joined various student organizations may have increased end-of-semester commitments.
 Students may be:

 - Questioning their decision to attend college

-- Excited or apprehensive about heading home for break
+- Excited or apprehensive to head home for break

-While a new semester is a fresh start it is heavily influenced by the experience students had their first semester.
-Some students will enjoy being home and reconnecting with their families and friends, which may make it harder to return, while others experience challenges at home that make them excited about heading back to campus.
-First semester grades and confidence in the friendships they established last term also influence their excitement or apprehension about the start of the new semester.
-During second semester students may be:
+While a new semester is a fresh start, the experience students have is heavily influenced by their first semester.
+Some students will enjoy being home and reconnecting with their families and friends, which may make it harder to return, while others experience challenges at home that make them excited about being back on campus.
+Other elements, like first semester grades and confidence in the friendships they established the last term, also influence their excitement or apprehension about the start of the new semester.
+During their second semester students may be:

 - Feeling renewed interest in opportunities to make friends

-- Working to find a balance between academic and social commitments
+- Finding a better balance between academic, co-curricular, and social commitments

-- Contemplating academic interests, strengths, and choice of major
+- Contemplating their academic interests, strengths, and choice of major

 Adapted from Empowering parents of first-year college students: A guide for success by R. H. Mullendore and L. Banahan (2007) and The happiest kid on campus: A parent’s guide to the very best college experience (for you and your child) by H. Cohen (2010).